 Listing Management for Your Business: What’s Next?

-As we approach the last quarter of 2017 — more than 10 years after the introduction of Google Maps — the need for businesses to effectively manage their listings online is, for most marketers, a no-brainer.
+As we reach the last quarter of 2017 — more than 10 years after the introduction of Google Maps — the need for businesses to effectively manage their listings online is, for most marketers, a no-brainer.
 Listing management — ensuring core location information, such as business name, address, phone number and website, are easily and accurately found on search engines and directories (including but not limited to the mighty Google) — is foundational to digital marketing.

 Since everyone’s doing it, does this mean there’s nothing left to learn?
 Not so fast.
 Much like any other aspect of digital marketing, technology (and our ability to work with it and adapt to it) guarantees a constantly shifting landscape.
 Here’s a little more about where we’ve been — and our top three insights on where we’re going next.